top of page

 Be advised that Cluster research and F.A.N.
 Club research are terms used interchangeably because they are essentially the same thing.

-The skills you need for cluster research is no different than what you use to research a single person.
+The skills you need for cluster research are no different than what you use to research a single person.
 I love how the Occasional Genealogist explains this technique, “There’s nothing different in the actual research.
 It’s who you research and how you apply it that makes this a special technique. ”

 Connection Groups in Cluster Research

 As we start researching a person, we learn facts about our ancestors’ lives and connect them to their biological and genealogical relatives.
 These relatives could be parents, siblings, spouses, and children.
-With the increase use of DNA in genealogy research, we could also have biological relatives that are not the same as genealogical relatives.
+With the increased use of DNA in genealogy research, we could also have biological relatives that are not the same as genealogical relatives.
 Therefore, you might research half-siblings or adoptive parents.

 Genealogy Cluster Research F.A.N.
 Club